MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/README.md

 </details>

-> **Note**: This is a feature-complete beta release.
-It is intended for testing and feedback.
-For production use, please use the [latest stable version](https://github.com/MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/releases).
+> **Note**: This is a Release Candidate (RC).
+It is intended for staging and pre-production validation; not recommended for mission-critical production.
+For production use, please use the [latest stable release](https://github.com/MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/releases).

 **Full Release History**: [Release Notes](./doc/release.md)